NBA Trade Rumors: Cavs May Deal Tristan Thompson, Nets Pick To Spurs For Kawhi Leonard, Per ‘Amico Hoops’

 While a trade with San Antonio for Leonard would definitely improve Cleveland’s chances of retaining LeBron James next season, Amico said that this kind of deal largely depends on the Spurs’ willingness to deal their superstar forward.

-Rumors abound that the relationship between Leonard and the Spurs are slowly coming to an end with the forward choosing to leave his team to continue rehab as the playoffs approach.
+Rumors abound that the relationship between Leonard and the Spurs is slowly coming to an end with the forward choosing to leave his team to continue rehab as the playoffs approach.
 However, the two-time All-Star is set to gain a five-year, $200 million supermax extension this summer, which could be enough to keep him in San Antonio.